aschern/semeval2020_task11/README.md

 The competition webpage: https://propaganda.qcri.org/semeval2020-task11/

-The description of the architecture of models can be found in [paper]().
+The description of the architecture of models can be found in our paper [aschern at SemEval-2020 Task 11: It Takes Three to Tango: RoBERTa, CRF, and Transfer Learning]().

 ## Requirements
 ```